 - Better customer experience: When sales and marketing are working together, they can provide a better experience for customers through every stage of the sales process.

 - More efficient lead generation: When sales and marketing are aligned, lead generation becomes more efficient.
 That’s because marketing knows what the sales department needs and can generate leads that are more likely to convert.

 - Increased revenue: Perhaps the most important benefit of aligning sales and marketing is increased revenue.
 This is simply because aligned teams are more effective and can close more deals.

-- Improved ROI: Companies with aligned sales and marketing teams also enjoy improved ROI.
+- Improved ROI: Companies with aligned sales and marketing teams and processes such as marketing and sales targeting also enjoy improved ROI.
 That’s because they’re able to better track their marketing spend and see a higher return on investment.